mperezfuster/gpdb/gpdb-doc/markdown/analytics/pl_container_using.html.md

 ### <a id="setup_host"></a>Configure the Remote Host

-Install docker on the remote machine, this step may vary depending on your operating system.
+Install docker on the remote host.
+This step may vary depending on your operating system.
 For example, for RHEL 7:

 ```
 sudo yum install -y yum-utils